divslinger/Android-Merchant-App/TEST_PLAN.md

    * Press continue on the "Error during invoice generation" popup
    * The invoice should now be properly generated.
 1. Automatic RESUME AFTER CRASH
-   * Enter 8 USD on the Payment INPUT screen
+   * Enter 8 USD on the 'Payment INPUT' screen
-   * Click the "Charge" button to enter the Payment REQUEST screen
+   * Click the "Charge" button to enter the 'Payment REQUEST' screen
    * Kill/Force close the app
    * Launch the app again
-   * Confirm that the app opens on the Payment REQUEST screen with an amount of 8 USD
+   * Confirm that the app opens on the 'Payment REQUEST' screen with an amount of 8 USD
 1. Automatic RECONNECT after internet disconnection
-   * Enter any amount on the Payment INPUT screen
+   * Enter any amount on the 'Payment INPUT' screen
-   * Click the "Charge" button to enter the Payment REQUEST screen
+   * Click the "Charge" button to enter the 'Payment REQUEST' screen
    * Confirm connection icon is green/Connected
    * Swipe down on your Android device to bring the notification shade into view.
    * Turn off your internet connection